Determining evolutionary equations from a single passive boundary observation: Statement of main results

 \begin{extension} Let \((f,V)\) and \((\tilde f,\tilde V)\) be two configurations for the Schrödinger system \eqref{eq:schrodinger-potential} satisfying the support condition above, suitable decay and regularity conditions, and a separating-variable condition analogous to Admissibility~\ref{ass:x1_only_fc}.
 If they generate the same passive boundary dataset,

 then

 \end{extension}

-The sketch proofs in Section~\ref{sec:parabolic} follow the same logic as the hyperbolic framework.
+The proof sketches in Section~\ref{sec:parabolic} follow the same logic as the hyperbolic framework.
 Equality of passive Cauchy data yields an integral identity.
 After a frequency-side transformation, CGO-type test functions separate the source contribution from the coefficient contribution.
 The separated-variable mechanism then converts the identities into Fourier uniqueness statements.